tsar-boomba/resume/resume.typ

   name: "Oxide",
   skills: "Linux, Docker, Rust, Embedded",
-  [Developed a custom frontend for a Nintendo GameBoy emulator], [Streamlined _UX_ for ease of use with optimized sleep mode & fast start-up], [Interacts with low-level _Linux_ APIs such as ioctl and `/dev`], )
+  [Developed a custom frontend for a Nintendo GameBoy emulator], [Interacts with low-level _Linux_ APIs such as ioctl and `/dev`], )